top of page

 • Forgetting to turn off water or power: This is the most critical and often overlooked step.

-• Over tightening connections: This can crack the plastic housing, turning a simple repair into a bigger one.
+• Over-tightening connections: This can crack the plastic housing, turning a simple repair into a bigger one.

 • Not using waterproof connectors: This almost guarantees the connection will fail from corrosion down the road.

 • Using the wrong part: Solenoids are not universal.
-Using an incompatible model simply won’t work.
+Using an incompatible model simply won't work.
+Bring the old solenoid to the supply house or snap a photo of the valve brand and model number.

 How to Extend a Solenoid's Lifespan

-Cost and Time Estimates for Solenoid Replacement
+Cost and Time Estimates for Sprinkler Solenoid Replacement

 Frequently Asked Questions about Solenoid Replacement

-1. How do I know for sure if my sprinkler solenoid is bad?The most reliable way is to test it with a multimeter.
+1. How do I know for sure if my sprinkler solenoid is bad?
+The most reliable way is to test it with a multimeter.
 A healthy 24 VAC solenoid should have a resistance reading between 20 and 60 ohms.
 A reading of 0 or infinity indicates a faulty coil that needs replacement.
+If you're not comfortable testing it yourself, any qualified Lubbock irrigation technician can diagnose it in minutes.

-2. Can I replace just the solenoid or do I need a whole new valve?In most cases, you can replace just the solenoid.
+2. Can I replace just the solenoid or do I need a whole new valve?
+In most cases, you can replace just the solenoid.
 They are designed to be easily unscrewed and swapped out.
 You would only need to replace the entire valve if the valve body itself is cracked or the internal diaphragm is damaged beyond repair.

-3. What happens if I install the wrong voltage solenoid?Using a solenoid with the wrong voltage rating will cause it to either not function at all or burn out quickly.
-Always match the replacement solenoid’s voltage (e.g., 24 VAC) to your system’s requirements.
+3. What happens if I install the wrong voltage solenoid?
+Using a solenoid with the wrong voltage rating will cause it to either not function at all or burn out quickly.
+Always match the replacement solenoid's voltage (typically 24 VAC for residential irrigation) to your system's requirements.

-5. How often do sprinkler solenoids need to be replaced?Solenoids are built to be durable and can last for many years.
-Their lifespan can be affected by factors like water quality, electrical surges, and extreme weather.
+5. How often do sprinkler solenoids need to be replaced?
+Solenoids are durable and can last many years.
+Their lifespan can be affected by water quality (and Lubbock's water is hard), electrical surges, and extreme weather.
 There is no set replacement schedule; you typically only perform a solenoid replacement when one fails.
+Regular maintenance and surge protection can extend their life significantly.

 Contact Us